Conjugal visit

 A conjugal visit is a scheduled period in which an inmate of a prison or jail is permitted to spend several hours or days in private with a visitor.
-The visitor is usually their legal partner.
+The visitor is usually their legal spouse.
 The generally recognized basis for permitting such visits in modern times is to preserve family bonds and increase the chances of success for a prisoner's eventual return to ordinary life after release from prison.
 They also provide an incentive for inmates to comply with the various day-to-day rules and regulations of the prison.

 Conjugal visits usually take place in designated rooms or a structure provided for that purpose, such as a trailer or a small cabin.
 Supplies such as soap, condoms, lubricant, bed linens, and towels may be provided.

 Country

 Australia

 In Australia, conjugal visits are permitted in the Australian Capital Territory and Victoria.
 Other jurisdictions, including Western Australia and Queensland, do not permit conjugal visits.